-While 2017 Grow Waynesboro Entrepreneurs are working on new and expanding business plans, it is always satisfying to reflect on the amazing growth of our 2016 start-up businesses.
-They are already reporting new jobs, significant buildouts, and a growing impact on the local economy.
-We are proud to release updates on the progress and accomplishments of our 2016 entrepreneurs.
+It is always satisfying to reflect on the amazing growth of our start-up businesses.
+They are reporting new jobs, significant buildouts, and a growing impact on the local economy.
+We are proud to release updates on the progress and accomplishments of some of our Grow Waynesboro entrepreneurs:

 Ula Tortilla, Make Waynesboro, and the Faded Poppy were all part of a cohort of 2016 businesses that were vetted through a panel of local judges.
 While two-dozen entrepreneurs proposed ideas and received access to business training opportunities, these three businesses collectively received more than $21,000 in start-up grant awards.
 Looking back, their growth has been swift, and the entrepreneurs behind their successes continue to look to 2017 as year of progress and development:

 Ula Tortilla’s founders, Stephanie and James, report that they searched far and wide for the perfect tortilla before founding Ula Tortilla.
 Today, they make local tortillas using organic, non-GMO corn and an ancient process called nixtamalization to produce more nutritious and flavorful products.

 Ula Tortilla directed the majority of their Grow Waynesboro grant funds to complete a build-out at the Mill at South River, utilizing Waynesboro’s strong heritage of manufacturing and open-floor industrial space for their value-added food processing techniques.
 In addition to opening their doors and beginning to process, package, and distribute in Waynesboro, they received a 2016 Virginia Living Award for one of the best “Made in Virginia” products in the food category.